ffsit/chat/README.md

 -----------

 #### 0.1.0

-* Pre-initial release.
+Pre-initial release.

 #### 1.0.0

-* Official release.
+Official release.

 #### 1.0.1

-* Fixed the following issues:
+Fixed the following issues:
     * The message 'The room is now in TURBO only mode.' spammed the chat whenever a user logged in.
     * The userlist became corrupted and user messages were lost when the user count was greater than 20.
     * Messages were being repeated due to the above condition and the chatbox not being cleared due to a latency issue.

 #### 1.0.2
+The following fixes and new features have been implemented in this version:
 * Fixed the broken emote command and some minor refactoring.
 * Completed the incomplete logic for private message handling.